 - Make a new program, and set up the block shown above.

 - Try the other math operators with these same values.

 Division (/) will result in 1, which is a bit different than you might expect.
 52 ÷ 48 = 1.0833…, but Blockly only works with integers, which are positive and negative whole numbers.
-It is important to know this fact if your program is doing any dividing.
+It is essential to know this fact if your program is doing any division.

 The last operation, modulus, gives a result of 4.
 Modulus is the remainder after division, so if 48 goes into 52 one time, the remainder is 4.
 Sometimes, it is helpful to use both division and modulus in your program if you need to divide numbers.

 What if you need to use more than two numbers?
 The math operation block can be mutated.
 By clicking the gear icon on the block, you can add more inputs, allowing you to do math with more than two numbers.